 Next Steps

 The 12-step program in AA and other addiction treatment programs is intended to guide those working through addiction little by little.
 The fourth step only truly addresses identifying character defects rather than overcoming them; this is managed in later steps.
-As such, identifying these shortcomings honestly and candidly is vitally important for later because making healthy and productive changes is a big part of the overall goals of Alcoholics Anonymous.
+As such, identifying these shortcomings honestly and candidly is vital because making healthy and productive changes is a big part of the overall goals of Alcoholics Anonymous.

 Getting help is always an option for the nearly 25 million Americans living with an addiction to drugs and alcohol.
 Whether through a standard outpatient 12-step program or in a dedicated treatment facility, support is here when you need it most.